 Fujikura Pro 60 Shaft Synopsis

-The Fujikura Pro 60 graphite shaft is used by many of the top golf brands in the market.
+Fujikura golf shafts, like the Pro 60 graphite shaft, are used by many of the top golf brands in the market.
 The first Vista Pro shaft was the hallmark of Fujikura and tested for the tour during many years.

 There are many different attributes throughout the Vista Pro series that helps it fit a large variety of players, ranging from inexperienced beginners, to low-handicappers to professionals.